seinecle/codapps/docs/generated-html/subdir/advanced-styling_temp_slides.md

 image::Refreshing-the-theme-to-see-the-changes-in-the-GUI-Builder.png[align="center",title="Refreshing the theme to see the changes in the GUI Builder"]

+==  5.
+The case of designing Span Labels and Span Buttons

 [[anchor-1]]

 ==  !
 ==== a.
 The case of Span Labels

 ==  !
 Span Labels or Span buttons are convenient alternatives to Labels and Buttons, because when the text is too long on them it overflows on several lines instead of being cut: